samyiin/IdentifierNameNormalization/README.md

     typo of dictionary word (typo of abbreviation would be unidentifiable term...) unidentifiable terms

-We generalize the process of softword interpretation into two steps: **split** and **expansion**.
+We generalize the process of hard word interpretation into two steps: **split** and **expansion**.
-1. Split the softword into semantic components.
-In this step we decide the type and number of components inside a softword.
+1. Split the softword into semantic components (soft words).
+In this step we decide the type and number of components inside a hard word.
 2. Based on the split in step 1, expand each semantic components if necessary: single letter and dictionary word stays as is, expand abbreviations and fix typos.

-Eventually the most probable **interpretation** of a softword becomes the most likely "combination" of **split and expansion**.
+The most probable **interpretation** of a hard word is the most likely "combination" of **split and expansion**.
 (Technically we can have a math definition here with that conditional probability and Cartesian product and stuff...)

 I will give four sets of examples, the first set of examples is when the split and expansion are very clear (to our "common sense"):